Knights of Labor: Origins

 The Knights' primary demand was for the eight-hour workday.
 They also called for legislation to end child and convict labor as well as a graduated income tax.
 They also supported cooperatives.
 The only woman to hold office in the Knights of Labor, Leonora Barry, worked as an investigator.
 She described the horrific conditions in factories employing women and children.
 These reports made Barry the first person to collect national statistics on the American working woman.

 Powderly and the Knights tried to avoid divisive political issues, but in the early 1880s, many Knights had become followers of Henry George's ideology known now as Georgism.
 In 1883, Powderly officially recommended George's book and announced his support of "single tax" on land values.
 During the New York mayoral election of 1886, Powderly was able to successfully push the organization towards the favor of Henry George.
 In 1886, the Knights became of the part of the short lived United Labor Party, an alliance of labor organizations formed in support of George's campaign in the 1886 New York City mayoral election.

-The Knights of Labor helped to bring together many different types of people from all different walks of life; for example Catholic and Protestant Irish-born workers.
+The Knights of Labor helped to bring together many different types of people from all walks of life; for example, Catholic and Protestant Irish-born workers.
 The KOL appealed to them because they worked very closely with the Irish Land League.
 The Knights had a mixed record on inclusiveness and exclusiveness.
-They accepted women and blacks (after 1878) and their employers as members, and advocating the admission of blacks into local assemblies.
+They accepted women and African Americans (after 1878) and their employers as members and advocated the admission of blacks into local assemblies.
 However, the organization tolerated the segregation of assemblies in the South.
 Bankers, doctors, lawyers, stockholders, and liquor manufacturers were excluded because they were considered unproductive members of society.
 Asians were also excluded, and in November 1885, a branch of the Knights in Tacoma, Washington violently expelled the city's Chinese workers, who amounted to nearly a tenth of the overall city population at the time.
+Black membership stood at 60,000 in 1886, and there were 400 all-black locals, primarily in the south.

 The Union Pacific Railroad came into conflict with the Knights.
 When the Knights in Wyoming refused to work more hours in 1885, the railroad hired Chinese workers as strikebreakers and to stir up racial animosity.
 The result was the Rock Springs massacre, that killed scores of Chinese workers, and drove the rest out of Wyoming.
 About 50 African-American sugar-cane laborers organized by the Knights went on strike and were murdered by strikebreakers in the 1887 Thibodaux massacre in Louisiana.
 The Knights strongly supported passage of the Chinese Exclusion Act of 1882 and the Contract Labor Law of 1885, as did many other labor groups, demonstrating the limits of their commitment to solidarity.
 While they claimed to not be "against immigration", their anti-Asian racism demonstrated the limits and inconsistency of their anti-racist platform.